 Highly rated for performance and value, these relatively affordable tires from Falken come packed with clever and innovative design touches to help drive value for the shopper.
 A true all-season tire, special compounding and design helps ensure excellence in three key areas: wear and treadlife, winter performance, and wet performance.

-Though this is not a dedicated sand tire, many enthusiast communities recommend them among their top picks for drivers interested in partaking in beach or dune driving.
+Though this is not a dedicated sand tire, many enthusiast communities rank them among the best sand tires drivers interested in partaking in beach or dune driving.
 A special silica-based tread compound dials up the grip and durability, while a built-in cooling system within the sidewall helps fight thermal stresses during severe use under heavy load.
 The 3D sipe technology interlocks the shoulders to help resist wear and improve handling stability on all surfaces.
 Here’s another all-purpose off-road tire that’s well-rated for use in sand, and at a price that won’t break the bank.

 9. Mickey Thompson Baja STZ